Social Media Trends Are Ever Changing.

 Here are some trends that are timeless – if it makes our lives easier, expect it to continue.

 Live Video & Storytelling

-Live video streaming was not new in 2016 but it did begin to come into its Renaissance.
+Live video streaming is not new but it has begun to come into its renaissance.
 Facebook introduced its very own streaming platform, Facebook Live, giving everyone the ability to produce their own live broadcasts to the world.

 Data shows that organic posts with video reach up to 135% more users than posts with static images.
 Video posts engage viewers to spend a lot more time looking at the post, as well as providing increased engagement and interaction of 10%.
 Live video performs even better, as viewers spend up to 3x longer watching a live video.

 It wasn’t all rainbows and unicorns in the social media video-sphere however, as we all learned that we will soon be saying goodbye to our six second friend, Vine.
 Vine is saying sayonara to the world, but users will be able to preserve their six second masterpieces and keep their followers via Twitter.
 Another social media slip-up occurred when Facebook was dinged for exaggerating the average time viewers spent watching videos.

 Snapchat continued to grow in a big way.
 There are over 10 BILLION, with a B, daily video views on the platform.
 Instagram didn’t want to be left behind in the storytelling realm and introduced Stories.
 Even Twitter came to this content composition party and just a couple of months ago, when Twitter Moments hit the scene.
 Instagram and Snapchat are both pushing the idea of limited time access to content.
 If you have the time and ability to create these temporary masterpieces, why not give it a try?
 Show your audience a glimpse of things they might not ever see with glimpses behind the scenes or exclusive previews.

 Spend Your Money Here!
 Pay To Play On Social Media